Electric (Katy Perry song): Synopsis and reception

 The video starts with Perry and Pikachu hanging out in Hawaii.
 The two stop at Diamond Head Lighthouse and enjoy the view while in meditation.
 While they are meditating, they travel back in time.
 They encounter the younger versions of themselves, who are performing at the farmer's marketplace.
 The older version of Perry subtly manipulates the marketplace to help the younger version of herself find her style in music.
 Afterwards, she gets her younger version to join a talent competition being held at the island.
 By the end of the video, the younger version of Perry gives her first club performance as the older version of Perry and Pikachu looks on from the crowd until they wake up from their meditation.

 Entertainment Weekly's Joey Nolfi and Pure Chart's Yohann Ruelle described the music video as "adorable."
 Halle Kiefer from Vulture stated that Pichu is the video's highlight.
-Patrick Hosken of MTV written that this song "needed a locale as large as its sound."
+Patrick Hosken of MTV wrote that this song "needed a locale as large as its sound."